Strata Global

 What are the benefits of soil stabilization?

-1. Increased bearing capacity with marginal soil infills:
+1. Increase in bearing capacity with marginal soil:

 3. Moisture control:

-Soil stabilization helps regulate moisture levels within the subgrade.
-This minimizes shrinking and swelling caused by moisture fluctuations.
-Stabilization may be obtained by the addition of drying agents or by modification of soil properties to provide a more balanced and sound foundation.
+This reduces shrinking and swelling caused by moisture fluctuations.
+Stabilization can be obtained by adding drying agents or by modifying the soil’s properties to provide a more balanced and sound foundation.

 4. Erosion control: